Club International representation

 The number one avenue for improvement and, most importantly, long term improvement is to continually invest and focus on improving your technique and swim skills (starts, turns, underwater kicking, streamlining etc.).

 Improving technique centres around improving streamlining (the reduction of drag / resistance) and improvement of power development and efficiency (stroke length).
 Below you will find some guidance and presentations on improving swim technique and skills as well as a check-list questionnaire to help you improve your training.

 - Backstroke technique: 2018 06 MSM Presentation – Backstroke streamlining-techique

 - Self-evaluation questionnaire: 2018 06 Competitive swimmer self evaluation questionnaire

-Highest number of national qualifiers from Sussex County two years running
+Highest number of national qualifiers from Sussex County Five years running

 Highest placing Sussex club in the South East region championships 2017, 2018, 2019, 2021 (2020 not contested), 2022

 Extensive training programme to suit all levels training out of 5 locations